west-bri/HVACFinal/README.md

 ##  Work in progress

 - /DataExploration_BW.py - Initial exploration of the data to determine viability of clustering, correlation, etc.
+- /DataExploration_CS.py - Claude-generated code to do a quick search for filled-out rows across all TUs that share a timestamp
+- /timeslice_test.ipynb - runs on google colab with timeslice_test.csv - initial attempt at some 1D clustering
 - /data/terminalDescription.txt examines measures of central tendancy of the features we'll be studying

 ### Data files created so far